 I am an anthropologist dedicated to engaging the public online, leveraging digital tools for outreach and education, and helping others to design and implement their own digital identities, strategies and projects.
-I have diverse experience using digital tools and methods in research and engagement, particularly for cultural heritage and education.
-Digital projects that I’ve worked on include development of an educational computer game, open cemetery web map, and location based cultural heritage mobile application.
-For the past five years, I have been a digital consultant, teaching individuals how to leverage online tools to improve their digital presence, develop websites, create web maps, and more.
+I have diverse experience using digital tools and methods in research and engagement.
+Digital projects that I’ve worked on include development of an two educational video games, numerous social media strategies and campaigns, open cemetery web map, and location based cultural heritage mobile application.
+For the past seven years, I have been a digital consultant, teaching individuals how to leverage online tools to improve their digital presence, develop websites, create web maps, and more.

 I am also the co-creator and co-editor for GradHacker, an Inside Higher Ed blog written for graduate students and by graduate students around the world.
 GradHacker provides a digital community for graduate students to learn how to ‘hack’ grad school and improve their experience.